damtharvey/xsede-instructions/README.md

 4. Somehow get your `environment.yml` in here.
 You can use `scp` (or WinSCP).
 They have Git if you want to use that.

 5. They have Environment Modules.
-To see environment modules are available,
+To see which environment modules are available,
 ```
 module avail
 ```